 Communicating dynamic norm information

 Meat production is a major contributor to greenhouse gas emissions and environmental degradation, and decreasing consumption of meat is considered a high-impact action for reducing carbon emissions (Machovina et al., 2015).
-A review of educational and government resources from the EU, USA, Canada, and Australia found that there is a focus on behaviours with low impact on the environment, rather than effective emission reduction strategies that can narrow the climate mitigation gap (Wynes & Nicholas, 2017).
+A review of educational textbooks and government resources for civilians from the EU, USA, Canada, and Australia found that there is a focus on behaviours with low impact on the environment, rather than effective emission reduction strategies that can narrow the climate mitigation gap (Wynes & Nicholas, 2017).
 Even if individuals are knowledgeable and willing to align their behaviour with climate targets, social norms may act as a barrier to uptake of environmentally sustainable behaviours if the current norms reinforce unsustainable behaviours (Cialdini, 2003; Sparkman, Howe, et al., 2020).

 Social norms for behaviour change